lukejacksonn/hyperapp-wiki/Home.md

 ## Contributing

-Feel free to contribute new content or improve any of the existing pages.
+Documentation improvements are very welcome.
+Feel free to contribute new content or edit any of the existing pages.